PeterWaher/IoTGateway/Things/Waher.Things.Http/Data/ApiDocumentation.md

 The API accepts sensor data in XML format (`Content-Type: text/xml`), as defined by the [Neuro-Foundation](https://neuro-foundation.io/SensorData.md).
-Sensor data can be posted directly to a node (using HTTP `POST`), providing the node ID in the URL.
+Sensor data can be posted directly to a node (using HTTP `POST`), providing the node path in the URL.
 In this case, the root element of the XML payload must be a `<ts/>` element, with the correct namespace.
+The nodes can also be created by the system automatically, if they do not exist.

 The data can also be posted to the receptor directly, with the node ID specified in the XML payload.
 In this case, the root element of the XML payload must be a `<nd/>` element (containing one or more `<ts/>` elements), or a `<resp/>` element containing one or more `<nd/>` elements.
+The nodes must also exist in the system, as the creator cannot create the nodes since the path is missing.

 Example payload posted directly to the node `Node1` at `https://receptor.example.com/ReportSensorData/ExternalSensors/Node1` (this requires a user to